codingatkca/interview_experience/README.md

 - When to use index in database?
 - Difference between View vs Materialised view ?
 - What is Normalisaton and Denormalisation in Database?
-- What are Psedo columns in Databse
+- What are Psedo columns in Databse?
+- What is execution plan and Cost of operation in database?

 ## Frontend Questions
 - Difference between Angular vs React